-Who may enroll in this Plan: Active employees of the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, and Firearms (BATF), the Naval Investigative Service (NIS), the United States Marshals Service (USMS), the Department of Justice Office of the Inspector General (IG), the Criminal Investigation Division and the National Treasury Inspector General for Tax Administration (IRS), Civilian Employees of the Office of Special Investigations of the Department of the Air Force (OSI), the Executive Office of the United States Attorneys (EOUSA), the Offices, Boards and Divisions of the Department of Justice (OBD), the United States Customs Service (USCS), the Financial Crimes Enforcement Network (FinCEN) and all presidentially-appointed offices of the Inspectors General (IGs).
+Who may enroll in this Plan: Active employees of the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, and Firearms (BATF), the Naval Investigative Service (NIS), the United States Marshals Service (USMS), the Department of Justice Office of the Inspector General (IG), the Criminal Investigation Division and the National Treasury Inspector General for Tax Administration (IRS), Civilian Employees of the Office of Special Investigations of the Department of the Air Force (OSI), the Executive Office of the United States Attorneys (EOUSA), the Offices, Boards and Divisions of the Department of Justice (OBD), the United States Customs Service (USCS), the Financial Crimes Enforcement Network (FinCEN), all presidentially-appointed offices of the Inspectors General (IGs), the United States Coast Guard's Investigative Service (CGIS), the Transportation Security Administration (TSA), and the Odometer Fraud Unit of the National Highway Traffic Safety Administration (NHTSA).

-The only annuitants who may enroll in this Plan are persons who retired from the DEA on or after January 9, 1983, who retired from the BATF or the NIS on or after January 5, 1986, who retired from the USMS or the Department of Justice IG on or after January 14, 1990, who retired from the National Treasury IG on or after January 12, 1992, who retired from the OSI on or after January 10, 1993, who retired from the EOUSA or the OBD on or after January 8, 1995, who retired from the USCS or the FinCEN on or after January 4, 1998, who will retire from the presidentially-appointed offices of the IG on or after January 14, 2001, and all retired employees of the FBI.
+The only annuitants who may enroll in this Plan are persons who retired from the DEA on or after January 9, 1983, who retired from the BATF or the NIS on or after January 5, 1986, who retired from the USMS or the Department of Justice IG on or after January 14, 1990, who retired from the National Treasury IG on or after January 12, 1992, who retired from the OSI on or after January 10, 1993, who retired from the EOUSA or the OBD on or after January 8, 1995, who retired from the USCS or the FinCEN on or after January 4, 1998, who retired from the presidentially-appointed offices of the IG on or after January 14, 2001, who will retire from the GCIS, TSA and NHTSA on or after January 12, 2003 and all retired employees of the FBI.